Student Composition, Registrations and Admissions

 - Last date for registration for the academic year commencing in March 2016 is on or before 1st October 2015 without late fee.

-- Entrance Test for Admissions 2016 will be held on November 21, 2015 at different centres in India for Classes IV to IX.
+- Entrance Test for Admissions will be held in the month of November at different centres in India for Classes IV to IX.